-Inspired by the vision of Srila Prabhupada, that no child within a radius of ten miles from our centre should go hungry, The Akshaya Patra Foundation, a not-for-profit organization, commenced operation of the mid-day meal programme in Bengaluru, Karnataka on June 2000.
+Inspired by the vision of Srila Prabhupada, that no child within a radius of ten miles from our centre should go hungry, The Akshaya Patra Foundation—a not-for-profit organisation—commenced operation of the Mid-Day Meal Programme (now known as the PM Poshan Abhiyaan) in Bengaluru, Karnataka in June 2000.

-The Foundation started by serving of mid-day meals to 1500 children across five Government schools in Bengaluru.
-Akshaya Patra is working on the mission to provide food to 5 million children by 2020 with the vision- No child in India shall be deprived of education because of hunger.
+The Foundation started by serving mid-day meals to 1,500 children across five Government schools in Bengaluru.
+Its mission is to feed 3 million children by 2025 with the vision that no child in India shall be deprived of education because of hunger.

-Akshaya Patra makes every effort to fight issues like hunger and malnutrition in India.
-By implementing the Mid-Day Meal Scheme in the Government schools and Government aided schools, its alternate objective is to bring children to school.
+Akshaya Patra makes every effort to battle issues like hunger and malnutrition in India.
+By implementing the PM Poshan Abhiyaan in Government and Government-aided schools, its alternate objective is to bring children to school regularly.

-It applies technology constantly to cater to millions of children.
-Its state-of-the-art kitchens have become a subject of case study.
+The NGO constantly applies advanced technology to cater to millions of children and other underprivileged communities in India.
+Its state-of-the-art kitchens have become a subject of case studies internationally.

-Today, with the Government of India and various State Governments, as well as philanthropic donors; Akshaya Patra runs the world’s largest mid-day meal programme serving wholesome food to over 1.6 million children from 13,529 schools across 11 states in India.
-The organisation emphasises on good management, innovative technology and smart engineering to provide nutritious and hygienic food to beneficiary schools.
+Today, with support from the Government of India, various State Governments and philanthropic donors, Akshaya Patra runs the world’s largest mid-day meal programme serving wholesome food to over 2 million children from 22,367 schools across 14 states and 2 union territories.
+It emphasises good management, innovative technology and smart engineering to provide nutritious, locally palatable and hygienic food to beneficiary schools.